jigpu/linuxwacom-wiki-archive/wiki/TestSuite.md

 --------------

 To write a new test, look at `test/wacom-tests.c` and take guidance from there.
-The basic approach is to add a call to a test function to `main()` in the form of
+The basic approach is to add simply call the test function from `main()`.
+Prefix all test functions with *test*.

-` g_test_add_func("/common/refcounting", test_common_ref);`

-The first argument is simply a human-readable path printed out when testing.
-The second argument is your test function.
-Prefix all of them with *test*.

 The test function itself must set up the required environment and then call the actual functions to test.
-Afterwards, use `g_assert` to ensure the right values are returned.
+Afterwards, use `assert` to ensure the right values are returned.

     static void